Barking and Dagenham London Borough Council

-Barking and Dagenham London Borough Council is the local authority for the London Borough of Barking and Dagenham in Greater London, England.
-It is a London borough council, one of 32 in London, the capital of the United Kingdom.
+Barking and Dagenham London Borough Council, also known as Barking and Dagenham Council, is the local authority for the London Borough of Barking and Dagenham in Greater London, England.
 It provides a broad range of local government services including Council Tax billing, libraries, social services, processing planning applications, waste collection and disposal, and it is a local education authority.
-Barking and Dagenham is divided into 17 wards, each electing three councillors.
-At the May 2022 election, the Labour Party won all 51 seats, for the fourth election in a row.
+The council has been under Labour majority control since its creation in 1965.
 The council was created by the London Government Act 1963 as the Barking London Borough Council and replaced two local authorities: Barking Borough Council and Dagenham Borough Council.
 The council was renamed on 1 January 1980.
-The next election to the authority will be in 2026.
+It is based at Barking Town Hall in the centre of Barking.